CS699-IITB-Autumn-2021/project-segmentation_faulters/README.md

 7. Well explained, “how to operate”.

-8. Primary stakeholders of the product/service built
+8. Primary stakeholders of the product/service built -> The residence IITB and the students living in the hostels of IITB.

 9. Team details along with the contribution.